smart-data-models/dataModel.UrbanMobility/ArrivalEstimation/doc/spec_JA.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity Type: It has to be ArrivalEstimation'
+      description: 'NGSI Entity Type: It has to be ArrivalEstimation.
+Enum:''ArrivalEstimation'''
       enum:
         - ArrivalEstimation
       type: string